ZacharyJSchultz/BookTracker/README.md

 Of course, you can use any web server package/framework you'd like (python, java, etc.) to run this program.
 I chose to use npm and the local-web-server package, and the steps below are written with this particular package in mind, so your commands will likely differ if you choose to go about it in a different way.

-To run this program, you must have Docker (either the desktop version or terminal) and the npm package 'local-web-server' installed on your computer.
-Once Docker is installed, follow these steps:
+Once these installed, follow these steps:

 1. Navigate to the docker folder